Brinnon, Washington

 Brinnon is a census-designated place (CDP) in Jefferson County, Washington, United States.
-The population was 797 at the 2010 census.
-The community is named for Ewell P. Brinnon, who in 1860 took a donation land claim at the mouth of the Duckabush River.
-Its known landmarks include Dosewallips State Park and Black Point Marina.
-Camp Parsons, founded in 1919 and the oldest Boy Scout camp west of the Mississippi River, sits just outside the north end of the CDP.
+The population was 907 at the 2020 census.
+The community is named for Ewell P. Brinnon, who in the late 1850s took a donation land claim at the mouth of the Duckabush River.
+Its known landmarks include Dosewallips State Park, Triton Cove State Park, Murhutt Falls, and Black Point Marina.
+Brinnon is also adjacent to Camp Parsons, the oldest Boy Scout camp west of the Mississippi River.

+History

+White settlers began arriving in the area that would become Brinnon, then referred to as both Quogaboos and Ducaboos, in the 1850s.
+Ewell P. Brinnon, a settler who later became the namesake of the settlement, took a donation land claim in the late 1850s at the mouth of the Duckabush River.
+In 1891 Brinnon was established when the post office began operations in the settlement.

+Camp Parsons was founded in 1919 just outside the north end of Brinnon.
+The camp is the oldest Boy Scout camp west of the Mississippi River.